That's TV: Music channels

 nationally via streaming operator On Demand 365 on Freeview channel 265 and as an online radio station.
 As a result of their deal with That's TV, from 24 August 2022, the 24-hour version of Classic Hits joined the channels available in the Manchester area, labelled Classic Hits MCR and listed on channel 91 (where the national late-night Classic Hits had been situated), with the part-time national Classic Hits channel moving up to the old CME slot on Freeview 88.
 CME ceased to broadcast as a linear channel as a result, but could be still accessed nationwide as a streaming channel via On Demand 365.

 The satellite broadcast of Classic Hits was made fully available on the Freesat platform in December 2022.

-On 6 January 2023, Classic Hits was split into multiple decade-themed channels, branded as That's 60s, That's 70s, That's 80s and That's 90s', with the aim of competing with established services such as MTV 80s, MTV 90s, Now 70s and Now 80s.
+On 6 January 2023, Classic Hits was split into multiple decade-themed channels, branded as That's 60s, That's 70s, That's 80s and That's 90s, with the aim of competing with established services such as MTV 80s, MTV 90s, Now 70s and Now 80s.
 A 20-hour broadcast of That's 60s was made available on Freeview nationally in space freed up by the closure that day of the Smithsonian Channel.
 A 'video playlist' presented by Tony Blackburn was the first programme shown on That's 60s with "Flowers in the Rain" by The Move being the first performance, played a reference to Tony Blackburn being the first presenter on BBC Radio 1 in 1967.
-As the music video era did not really start for another decade, That’s 60s will mostly use live band clips and performances taken from worldwide pop TV shows made in that era.
+As the music video era did not really start for another decade, That's 60s uses mostly live band clips and performances taken from worldwide pop TV shows made in that era.
 In addition That's 60s have plans to have programmes presented by David Hamilton and Bob Harris in the future.
 In addition to launching on Freeview, That's 60s was launched onto Sky and Freesat, directly replacing Classic Hits on satellite.